evoactivity/ember-modern-css/README.md

 We cannot delete this directory or file and we cannot import from this directory so for all intents and purposes this directory does not exist.

-Hopefully we can delete one day.
+Hopefully we can delete it one day.

 ### New `./assets` directory